ptsteadman/notebook/log.md

 done.
 It's also a way to justify compromise.
 Two years in, I shouldn't be compromising so much.
 Future client projects should be something I'll be proud of and should pay well.

+### Wednesday, September 27th 2017

+Very sad about the end of the year coming.
+I'm feeling more lost than when I was really focused about Computer Lab.
+I'm still very focused but that's because now it comes pretty easy to me.
+And that's why I've been shifting my efforts to writing, for a new way to keep myself focused and working, a new thing to obsess about.
+When I think about Emily and myself it reminds me of a pigeon couple.
+I imagine us bobbing our heads, half-ignoring each other as we move about my home.
+Work is the same.

+The most important thing I feel is that I'm running out of time.
+However there is no plan in time towards getting what I desire, so my desires have become sacred.
+I should mentioned that I just finished reading debt.
+I'm flying to St.
+Louis for Strangeloop, I'll be in the airport overnight.
+Instead of an apparatus of hopelessness I experience the economy as an apparatus of speculative delusion.
+Also sort of hopeless.

+TODO
+1hr Gray Man DONE
+Edit Story
+1hr Lasor DONE
+1hr DG

+### Thursday, September 28th 2017

+Feeling a little better.
+Last night I went out in Chicago alone.
+It felt good to drink but it's too bad the bars close at 2am.
+So I basically wasted $50 on an uber to go get two drinks in a boring part of town.

+Emily had a good point that maybe I'm feeling like this because I haven't had enough alone time.
+Of course now that I'm in some difficulty again I start writing in the notebook.

+I thought more about the "Ten Years Cold Window" concept.
+I think that, and some vain desires, are what I'm avoiding.

+Fuck, I need to make friends at this thing too.

+TODO
+1hr Gray Man
+1hr DG
+Plan tomorrow's talks